timebertt/thesis-controller-sharding/content/20-background.md

 Kubernetes controllers are composed of the following building blocks: cache, event handlers, workqueue and worker routines.
 Most of them are implemented in libraries, mainly client-go, the official Kubernetes API client for the go programming language.
 Theoretically, controllers can be implemented in any arbitrary programming language.
-However, most controllers use go in order to benefit from the matured and performance-optimized libraries that the official Kubernetes controllers are based on themselves.
+However, most controllers use go in order to benefit from the matured and performance-optimized libraries that the official Kubernetes controllers are based on themselves. [@samplecontroller]

 ![Building Blocks of a Controller [@samplecontroller]](../assets/controller-components.jpeg)